noahplacke/BDS_FIFA/index.md

   else:
       return 0

-#Convertint the clubs column if they are a major club
+#Converting the clubs column if they are a major club
 def top_20(clb):
   if (clb in top_20_clubs):
       return 1